Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation [Updated 2026]

 So if a custody mediator asks you to discuss issues, always present them in a manner that helps achieve the end goal: Your children’s best interests.
 Consider the best manner to discuss important issues that impact your children positively without pushing your spouse out of the conversation.

-The parties in mediation should not make comparative statements about one another.
+Unreasonable comparisons in mediation.
+No. No. No. The parties in mediation should not make comparative statements about one another.
 Picture this scenario: “I can provide a better lifestyle for our child/children.”
 Or, “You can’t care for the children the way I can.”

 Most participants in child custody mediation remain professional and follow the ethical rules as described by their mediators.
-But the professionalism and courtesy may disappear when participants become emotional or in the heat of the moment.
+But the professionalism and courtesy may disappear when participants become too emotional or in the heat of the moment.

 Likewise, don’t criticise your custody mediator.
-If you feel that your mediator is biased and the agreement would result in unfavourable settlement, talk to your mediator about their biased behavior or if you’ve legal representation in mediation let them know about the bias in mediation, they would advise you on this or talk to your mediator.
-Other things you can do in such scenarios is filing a complaint of mediator’s biased behavior with the mediator’s organisation or withdrawing from mediation and requesting a new mediator.
+If you feel that your mediator is biased and the agreement would result in unfavourable settlement, talk to your mediator about their biased behavior or if you’ve legal representation in mediation let them know about the bias in mediation, they would advise you on this or talk to your mediator about the unfairness.

 Also, the attorneys involved in mediation also need to de-emphasize accusations in mediation, this way mild exaggeration and fraud would be discouraged because presenting the unprovable things and lying leads to bad reputation and loss of trust, increasing the difficulty of reaching long-lasting agreements.